-A8.
+A6.
 Mixed Division

-- A8.1.
-Events must specify which of the following ratio rules will be used to determine if points are played with a ratio of four (4) females and 3 (three) males, or with a ratio of three (3) females and four (4) males. - A8.1.1.
-Ratio Rule A will be used for all WFDF Events (including all National Events, Club Events, Continental Events, and age specific events). - A8.2.
-Ratio Rule A ("prescribed ratio" rule): - A8.2.1.
-At the start of the game, after the first disc flip, an additional disc flip happens with the winner selecting the gender ratio for the first point.
+- A6.1.
+Events must specify which of the following ratio rules will be used to determine if points are played with a personnel ratio of four (4) female players and three (3) male players, or with a personnel ratio of three (3) female players and four (4) male players. - A6.1.1.
+Ratio Rule A will be used for all WFDF Events (including all National Events, Club Events, Continental Events, and Age Specific Events). - A6.2.
+Ratio Rule A ("prescribed ratio" rule): - A6.2.1.
+At the start of the game, after the first disc flip, an additional disc flip happens with the winner selecting the personnel ratio for the first point.
 For the second and third points the ratio must be the reverse of the first point.
-For the fourth and fifth points the ratio must be same as the first point.
-This pattern of alternating the ratio every two points repeats until the end of the game (half time has no impact on the pattern). - A8.3.
-Ratio Rule B ("end zone decides" rule): - A8.3.1.
+For the fourth and fifth points the ratio must be the same as the first point.
+This pattern of alternating the ratio every two points repeats until the end of the game (half time has no impact on the pattern). - A6.2.2.
+In conjunction with the use of Ratio Rule A, all WFDF Events must also use the "prescribed pull" rule: - A6.2.2.1. if the personnel ratio for a point has four (4) female players, a female player must undertake the pull at the start of that point. - A6.2.2.2. if the personnel ratio for a point has four (4) male players, a male player must undertake the pull at the start of that point. - A6.3.
+Ratio Rule B ("end zone decides" rule): - A6.3.1.
 At the start of the game, after the first disc flip, an additional disc flip happens with the winner selecting which end zone is "End zone A", with the other end zone becoming "End zone B".
-At the start of each point the Team that is at End zone A must choose the gender ratio.
-This process applies for the first half.
-For the second half, at the start of each point the Team that is at End zone B must choose the gender ratio. - A8.4.
-Upon request by the opposing team captain, offensive players should await the pull, after signalling readiness, in such a way that the defence can easily determine gender matchups.
+At the start of each point the Team that is at End zone A